SeeYouLaterPromise/EasyDiary/Readme.md

 ## Main page (display data)
 ![codeStats.png](src/main/resources/image/codeStats.png)

 That is inspired by this web application: https://codestats.net!
-We encourage programmers can use it!
+We encourage programmers to use it!

 运行程序入口：`MainPanel`